avanwinkle/masseffect2/README.md

 * The Reaper

-  Finish the fight in this two-phase mode that alternates between taking down Collectors during a four-ball multiball and playing cat-and-mouse against a Reaper.
+  Knock out the supporting tubes and set a bomb to destroy the base, then finish the fight in a two-phase battle that alternates between taking down Collectors during a four-ball multiball and playing cat-and-mouse against a Reaper.
 Build up attack damage and hit the Reaper repeatedly to take it down, but watch out for its deadly beam cannon!

 * Escape

   Get your surviving squadmates to safety and build up value during this high-speed multiball, then hit the final shot to destroy the base and complete the Suicide Mission.

-## Additional Gameplay
+## Side Missions

 ### Lair of the Shadow Broker
 Drop the bank of targets to gather intel on the Shadow Broker and start this mini-wizard mode.
 Complete three banks to unlock the Vasir car chase, then follow the shots and defeat Vasir in combat to get the data disk.
 Complete additional drop banks to unlock Hagalaz, then storm the Shadow Broker's ship and defeat his mercenaries to meet him face-to-face in a high-stakes two-ball battle.